 Basically (no pun intended 😉), it means having a pH higher than 7.
 The human blood has a pH of 7.4, so this is why proponents of the alkaline diet believe that consuming drinks and foods closer to that pH might be beneficial.
 For reference, here’s a pH scale:

-What is pH? pH stands for "power of hydrogen" and it measures the acidity/alkalinity of a solution.
+What is pH? pH stands for "potential of hydrogen" and it measures the acidity/alkalinity of a solution.
 Anything below 7 is acidic and anything above 7 is alkaline.

 What makes a drink alkaline?

-There are minerals such as magnesium, potassium and calcium which increase the alkalinity of a substance.
+There are minerals (electrolytes) such as magnesium, potassium, sodium and calcium which increase the alkalinity of a substance.
 Then there are other compounds which increase the acidity of a substance, like sugar, preservatives, or carbonic acids used in sparkling drinks.

 Fun fact: Interestingly enough, we noticed that naturally alkaline spring water gives palo azul tea a more pleasant, deep blue and amber color.
 Whereas the electrolysis water gave it a sort of darker blue and brown color.
 Several books about tea also recommend natural spring water as one of the key elements to preparing the perfect cup of tea.

 Next time you buy bottled alkaline water, look at the ingredient list on the label and if it has words like: calcium chloride, sodium, bicarbonate, potassium, or electrolytes...then it's not naturally alkaline.
 There's nothing wrong with these waters, but it's important to know what you're buying.

 Proponents of alkaline water say that it neutralizes the acidity in your bloodstream, but there’s conflicting evidence to show that alkaline water can change your blood pH.